pantos-io/research-go-ethrelay/README.md

 `get longestchainendpoint`: Retrieves the most recent block hash of the longest chain in the ETH Relay contract on a destination chain

-`stake`: Retrieves the amount of stake deposited in the relay-contract on a destination chain
+`stake get`: Retrieves the amount of stake deposited in the relay-contract on a destination chain

 `stake deposit [amountInWei]`: Deposits amountInWei stake of the account balance in the contract